What is Notes and Thoughts?

 Record impressive quotes and important points on the spot.

-For book club preparation:
+For book club or watch party preparation:

 Summarize your thoughts and discussion points in advance.

-As a draft for book review blogs:
+As a draft for review blogs:

-As a reading diary:
+As a media diary:

 Tips for Using Notes